How to book?

 For the adventurous, we have two short nature trails taking you for a short distance into the surrounded rugged coastal rainforest.
 One takes you uphill to our water source on the creek and the other trail follows the waterline to Foster Point where you can view the Homfray Channel and view back towards the lodge.
 Both trails are about 30 minutes round-trip.
 Please note both trails are rough hiking trails and may not be suitable for all.
 If you need assistance, we are always happy to help.

 Are pets allowed?

-Due to the small ship cruise and small area of the Pacific Bear, dogs or pets are not allowed on our cruises or tours.
+Due to the small ship cruise and small area of the our vessels, dogs or pets are not allowed on our cruises or tours.

 What is the bed configuration of each of the rooms and cabins?

 Two Bedroom Chalets -sleep up to 6 guests and offer stunning waterfront views of Homfray Channel.
 Chalets feature two queen beds plus a loft with two more beds, a 3-piece bathroom, a private waterfront balcony with seating for four, a sink and a table for 6.
 There are two, Two Bedroom Chalets available.

 The One Bedroom Chalet - sleeps 4 guests and offers stunning waterfront views of Homfray Channel towards Channel Island and Toba Inlet.
 The chalet features a queen bed plus a loft with two more beds, a private waterfront balcony with seating for two, a sink and a table to seat 4 guests.
 There is only one, One bedroom Chalet available.